-Second World Countries
+Second World Countries 2019

-The Second World is a term that refers to former industrial socialist states.
-This primarily includes the territories that were under the influence of the Soviet Union.
+What is a second world country?
+The term “Second World country” is a term used during the Cold War to refer to the industrial socialist states that were under the influence of the Soviet Union.